Skip to main content Skip to footer

 The Centre for Sustainable Delivery (CfSD) works collaboratively with academics, wider UK nations, senior leaders, patient representatives, third sector, NHS Scotland’s clinical community and others to improve outcomes for Scotland’s cancer patients.

-The CfSD Cancer Improvement and Earlier Diagnosis Team lead the Scottish Government’s flagship Detect Cancer Earlier Programme that aims to reduce later stage disease (stages III and IV) by 18 percentage points over the next 10 years.
+The CfSD Cancer Improvement and Earlier Diagnosis Team lead the Scottish Government’s flagship Detect Cancer Earlier Programme that aims to reduce later stage disease (stages III and IV) by 18 percentage points by 2033.
 The Programme has a focus on reducing the health inequality gap, particularly those from areas of deprivation.

 This bold new vision for earlier diagnosis forms part of the Cancer Strategy for Scotland 2023 - 2033, published on 15 June 2023.
-The Earlier Cancer Diagnosis Team played an integral role in the development of the strategy particularly the ‘earlier and faster’ chapter, and will now be responsible for delivering these actions in the Cancer Action Plan for Scotland 2023 - 2026.
+The Cancer Improvement and Earlier Diagnosis Team (CI&ED) played an integral role in the development of the strategy, particularly the ‘earlier and faster’ chapter.
+The CI&ED team is responsible for delivering these actions in the Cancer Action Plan for Scotland 2023 - 2026.

-No one thing will help this new earlier diagnosis vision become a reality, it requires a whole-systems approach across the following areas:
+To realise the earlier cancer diagnosis vision for Scotland, a whole-systems approach is required across the following areas:

 • Improve Public Education and Empowerment: Raise awareness of possible signs, symptoms and risk factors of cancer to empower people to seek help in a timely manner.